Are Apple Watch Bands Interchangeable? (2026 Compatibility Guide)

 Q: Does the Ultra 2 take the same bands as the Series 9?

 A: It uses the 42/44/45/49mm group, same as a 45mm Series 9.
-The band connects, though the larger case can affect how some styles look proportionally.
+The band connects fine, though the larger Ultra case can make slimmer styles look proportionally smaller on the wrist.

 Conclusion